 Stop Your Pain and Save Your Smile

 Is a nagging toothache keeping you awake at night?
 Maybe you fell while playing basketball and hit your mouth?
-You need immediate dental care.
+In either case, you need immediate dental care.
 Although no one expects it to happen to them, dental emergencies are quite common.
-In fact, 1 in 6 Americans faces one each year.
+In fact, 1 out of every 6 Americans faces one each year.
 If you’re like most people, you may not know what to do when the unexpected strikes.
 Don’t worry, Parker Dental & Orthodontics is here for you when you need an emergency dentist in Mobile.
 Call us today and we’ll schedule you an emergency dental appointment as soon as possible at one of our four convenient locations.

-Although dental emergencies tend to occur at the worst time, there are often red flags one may be looming in your future, such as tooth sensitivity.
+Although dental emergencies tend to occur at the worst times, there are often red flags one may be looming in your future, such as tooth sensitivity.
 Routine dental care allows your dentist to look for problems lurking below the surface that can turn into a bigger issue down the road.
 Unfortunately, other emergencies can happen suddenly, like from an accident or injury.
-No matter the reasons, it’s best to contact our office right away and provide the appropriate first aid at home.
+No matter the reasons, it’s best to contact our office right away, especially if your symptoms include any of the following:

 How to Prevent Dental Emergencies

 Unfortunately, you can’t fully prevent dental emergencies, but you can reduce your risk of one by maintaining your oral hygiene and visiting your dentist twice a year for routine checkups and cleanings.
 Also, avoid anything that can damage the teeth, like using them as tools or chewing on inedible objects.
 If you play sports, be sure to wear an athletic mouthguard to minimize the chance of oral injuries.

 Dental Emergency FAQ’s